ashtonjamesd/semantic-interpretation/written/p1_evaluator/evaluator.md

 <br/>

-With a good grasp on mathematical precedence and the order of operations, we can begin to parse the input string for our expression evaluator.
-To be able to evaluate the string expression, we first need to parse the expression into tokens.
+With a good grasp on mathematical precedence and the order of operations, we can begin to write the string parser for our expression evaluator.
+To be able to evaluate the string input, we first need to parse it into tokens.

 For instance, given this input: